Skip to main content

 CVS Health: The Board’s Role in Our Opioid Action Plan

-CVS Health Corporation, together with its subsidiaries (collectively, “CVS Health,” the “Company,” “we,” “our” or “us”) [1], is the nation’s leading health solutions company, delivering care like no one else can.
+CVS Health Corporation, together with its subsidiaries (collectively, “CVS Health,” the “Company,” “we,” “our” or “us”) 1, is a leading health solutions company, building a world of health around every consumer, wherever they are.
 CVS Health reaches more people and improves the health of communities across America through our local presence, digital channels and our over 300,000 dedicated colleagues – including more than 40,000 physicians, pharmacists, nurses and nurse practitioners.
 Wherever and whenever people need us, we help them with their health – whether that’s managing chronic diseases, staying compliant with their medications or accessing affordable health and wellness services in the most convenient ways.
 We help people navigate the health care system – and their personal health care – by improving access, lowering costs and being a trusted partner for every meaningful moment of health.
-The Company has more than 9,000 retail locations, more than 1,000 walk-in medical clinics, a leading pharmacy benefits manager with over 90 million plan members with expanding specialty pharmacy solutions and a dedicated senior pharmacy care business serving more than one million patients per year.
-CVS Health also serves an estimated 35 million people through traditional, voluntary and consumer-directed health insurance products and related services, including expanding Medicare Advantage offerings and a leading standalone Medicare Part D prescription drug plan.
-The Company believes its innovative health care model increases access to quality care, delivers better health outcomes and lowers overall health care costs.
+The Company has more than 9,000 retail locations, more than 1,000 walk-in and primary care medical clinics and a leading pharmacy benefits manager with approximately 87 million plan members.
+CVS Health also serves an estimated more than 37 million people through traditional, voluntary and consumer-directed health insurance products and related services, including highly rated Medicare Advantage offerings and a leading standalone Medicare Part D prescription drug plan.
+The Company’s integrated model uses personalized, technology-driven services to connect people to simply better health, increasing access to quality care, delivering better health outcomes, and lowering overall costs.

-CVS Health has made a commitment to help address the abuse and misuse of prescription opioids by designing programs and collaborating with community leaders, policymakers, law enforcement, health care professionals and others to increase community-based educational programs related to opioid misuse and abuse, create safe prescription drug disposal sites, expand access to life-saving antidotes and advocate for targeted and effective policies, locally and nationally.
+CVS Health is helping to address the abuse and misuse of prescription opioids by designing programs and collaborating with community leaders, policymakers, law enforcement, health care professionals and others to increase community-based educational programs related to opioid misuse and abuse, create safe prescription drug disposal sites, expand access to life-saving overdose antidotes and advocate for targeted and effective policies, locally and nationally.
 Our commitment to these efforts involves all of our employees, our senior management and our Board of Directors.
 Our Board has made our commitment to help address prescription opioid abuse an important priority of CVS Health.
-Our Board is actively engaged in our efforts through its oversight and review of the programs we implement to respond to prescription opioid abuse and working with our executive team as it develops new strategies to address it.
+Our Board is actively engaged in our efforts through its oversight and review of the programs we implement to respond to prescription opioid abuse and is working with our executive team as it develops new strategies to address it.

 The Role of Our Board of Directors

-Our Board is committed to supporting the development of solutions to reduce opioid misuse in our communities through expanded education, safe prescription drug disposal, utilization management, funding for treatment and recovery programs and advocating for legislative and regulatory changes.
-Within the Board, the Audit Committee, the Medical Affairs Committee, the Nominating and Corporate Governance Committee and the Management Planning and Development Committee each play a significant role in the Board’s oversight efforts.
+Our Board supports the development of solutions to reduce opioid misuse in our communities through expanded education, safe prescription drug disposal, utilization management, funding for treatment and recovery programs and advocating for legislative and regulatory changes.
+Within the Board, the Audit Committee, the Health Services and Technology Committee, the Nominating and Corporate Governance Committee and the Management Planning and Development Committee each play a significant role in the Board’s oversight work.

 Audit Committee

-Our Audit Committee oversees our compliance program, which includes matters related to our anti-diversion program and other controls related to prescription opioid misuse and abuse.
-The Audit Committee also reviews matters related to compliance with federal health care program requirements and oversaw compliance with our Corporate Integrity Agreements, or CIAs.
+Our Audit Committee oversees our compliance program, which includes matters related to our anti- diversion program and other controls related to prescription opioid misuse and abuse.
+The Audit Committee also reviews matters related to compliance with federal health care program requirements.

-The General Counsel provides regular reports to the Audit Committee about litigation and investigations, which include significant government investigations, regulatory and legal matters, including those relating to prescription opioid misuse and abuse.
+The General Counsel provides regular reports to the Audit Committee about litigation and investigations, which include significant government investigations, as well as regulatory and legal matters, including those relating to prescription opioid misuse and abuse.
 The Chief Compliance Officer (“CCO”) provides regular reports to the Audit Committee regarding compliance matters involving opioids.
-The General Counsel has regularly updated the Audit Committee and the Board on the Multi-District Litigation in the U.S. District Court for the Northern District of Ohio and other opioid-related matters, including the Company’s global settlement described below.
+The General Counsel has regularly updated the Audit Committee and the Board on opioid-related litigation and other opioid-related matters.
 The General Counsel and other members of senior management participate in these reports to the Audit Committee and the Board, as appropriate.

 In addition, the Audit Committee is charged with the primary role in carrying out risk oversight responsibilities on behalf of the Board.
-Pursuant to its charter, the Audit Committee annually reviews our policies and practices with respect to risk assessment and risk management, including discussing with management our major risk exposures and the steps that have been taken to monitor and mitigate such exposures.
-The Audit Committee also reviews CVS Health’s major financial risk exposures, as well as major operational, compliance, reputational and strategic risks, including developing steps to monitor, manage and mitigate those risks.
+Pursuant to its charter, the Audit Committee annually reviews our policies and practices with respect to risk assessment and risk management, and discusses with management the Company’s major risk exposures and the steps that have been taken to monitor and mitigate such exposures.
+The Audit Committee also reviews CVS Health’s major financial risk exposures, as well as major operational, compliance, reputational and strategic risks, and our work to monitor, manage and mitigate those risks.
 We have previously identified prescription opioid abuse and misuse and related litigation matters as one such risk and therefore the Audit Committee has been briefed on the action plans associated with this risk.

-The Medical Affairs Committee oversees our medical- and pharmacy-related strategies and initiatives, which include, among other things, our programs related to combatting prescription opioid and other controlled substance misuse and abuse.
-The Committee focuses on advancing accessible, cost-effective, equitable and high-quality health care, patient safety and patient experience and member health, including matters related to prescription drug safety.
-The Medical Affairs Committee has received reports regarding the Company’s responses and efforts concerning prescription opioids and other controlled substances.
-In terms of our ongoing efforts to combat prescription opioid misuse and abuse, the Medical Affairs Committee has received reports from management, including on safe disposal, proper dispensing practices and our counselling efforts, expanded access to overdose reversal drugs, support of recovery programs, efforts to prevent theft and diversion and certain litigation matters involving opioids and other controlled substances.
+The Health Services and Technology (“HS&T”) Committee oversees our medical- and pharmacy-related strategies and initiatives, which include, among other things, our programs related to combatting prescription opioid and other controlled substance misuse and abuse.
+The HS&T Committee focuses on advancing accessible, cost-effective, equitable and high-quality health care, patient safety and patient experience and member health, including matters related to prescription drug safety.
+The HS&T Committee has received reports regarding the Company’s responses and efforts concerning prescription opioids and other controlled substances.
+In terms of our ongoing efforts to combat prescription opioid misuse and abuse, the HS&T Committee has received a number of reports from management, including reports addressing safe drug disposal, proper dispensing practices, our pharmacists’ counseling efforts, expanded access to overdose reversal drugs, our support of recovery programs, efforts to prevent theft and diversion and certain litigation matters involving opioids and other controlled substances.

 Nominating and Corporate Governance Committee

-The Nominating and Corporate Governance Committee is responsible for oversight of our corporate governance matters, including review and consideration of our public policy and government affairs practices, and our policies and practices on issues relating to Environmental, Social and Governance (“ESG”) matters and other significant public policy issues.
-The Committee also reviews our annual ESG Report, Healthy 2030, prior to its publication each year.
-This report provides our ESG strategy for the next decade, updates the four key pillars of our ESG framework: Healthy People, Healthy Business, Healthy Community and Healthy Planet, and in the past it has addressed our efforts and strategies on addressing widespread prescription opioid misuse and abuse.
-All of our past ESG Reports are available on our website at https://www.cvshealth.com/impact/esg-reports/annual-report.html.
-With respect to our ongoing efforts to combat prescription opioid misuse and abuse, in past years the Committee has received reports from management, including on our community programs, such as expanded access to drug disposal units and other disposal solutions, and our controlled substance community education programs, which are described below.
+The Nominating and Corporate Governance (“N&CG”) Committee is responsible for general oversight of corporate governance matters, including our Corporate Governance Guidelines and other governance documents and our policies and practices on issues relating to environmental, social and governance matters.
+The N&CG Committee also reviews our annual Healthy 2030 Impact Report prior to its publication each year.
+Our Healthy 2030 strategy outlines how we are creating a more accessible health care system and sustainable future.
+It reinforces our Company’s strategy and is embedded in our purpose-driven culture.
+Healthy 2030 is based on our four-pillar framework – Healthy People, Healthy Business, Healthy Community and Healthy Planet – and we are focused on making a meaningful, measurable impact within each of these pillars.
+In the past our Impact Reports have also addressed our efforts and strategies on addressing widespread prescription opioid misuse and abuse.
+All of our past Impact Reports are available on our website at https://www.cvshealth.com/impact/esg-reports/annual-report.html.
+With respect to our ongoing efforts to combat prescription opioid misuse and abuse, in past years the N&CG Committee has received reports from management, including on our community programs, such as expanded access to drug disposal units and other disposal solutions, and our controlled substance community education programs, which are described below.

 Management Planning and Development Committee